demingfactor/storytellingsa/src/cms/pages/getting-started.md

 * family and community events and clubs where they tell quite professionally (e.g. weddings; birthdays; reunions).
 * special events where a subgroup of Members may tell a program of stories (e.g. Medieval Fair, Residential Care facilities, Festivals.
 If a payment is involved, a percentage is donated to the association.

-**Professional Storytellers** - Career tellers who maintain themselves as a business.
+**Professional Storytellers** - Career tellers maintain themselves as a business.
 It's their main occupation and they may tell at:

-* Social & Educational Institutions : for example, working in schools, kindergartens, universities, festivals, social clubs)
+* Social & Educational Institutions: for example, working in schools, kindergartens, universities, festivals, social clubs
-* Business training seminars, in psychotherapy, on trains, planes and tour cruisers.
+* Business training seminars, in psychotherapy, on trains, planes and cruise ships.
-* Special commissioned project performances (alone or in collaboration with other storytellers, musicians, or visual or performing artists)
+* Special commissioned project performances - alone or in collaboration with other storytellers, musicians, or visual or performing artists.

-## **Before telling, Tellers think about...**
+## **In preparation, Tellers think about...**

 **Selecting, modifying or writing** a story for oral storytelling, which **are all arts in their own right**.